Niagara Frontier Transportation Authority: Former bus loops

-Union representation in the NFTA organization
+Union representation

 The NFTA recognizes and negotiates with a number of unions representing various employees of the NFTA.
 As of 2008, there are 13 different unions that negotiate contracts with the NFTA.
 The largest of these, the Amalgamated Transit Union, represents the drivers of the NFTA Metro division.
 Their branch is known as Amalgamated Transit Union, Local 1342.
 Another union, the International Longshoremen's Association, represents service and maintenance workers at the Buffalo Niagara International Airport, the Niagara Falls International Airport, Port of Buffalo, Buffalo Metropolitan Transportation Center, Operations Center in Buffalo, Facilities Maintenance Center, and the Niagara Falls Transportation Center.
 Their branch is known as the International Longshoremen's Association, Local 1949.
 The members of the NFTA Police force are represented by the NFTA Police Benevolent Association.